m-ulmestrand/m-ulmestrand/README.md

       I also made a self-learning game with LSTM and Deep Q-learning, where agents learn to avoid the predator (player) in real time.
       Another project I did features self-driving cars with Deep Q-learning and LiDAR-like detectors

 - 🌱 I work as a research engineer in Deep Learning and Computer Vision at Smart Eye.
-Up until recently, I studied the Master's programme Complex Adaptive Systems at           Chalmers University of Technology after my first three years in Engineering Physics where I predominantly took courses in Machine Learning and Computational engineering.
+Previously I studied the Master's programme Complex Adaptive Systems at           Chalmers University of Technology after my first three years in Engineering Physics where I predominantly took courses in Machine Learning and Computational engineering.
       I also conducted exchange studies to ETH Zürich, where I continued with the same profile.
       Having a background in both Computational engineering and ML, I like to do projects where I get to combine the modelling-intensive character